DragonCherry/AssetsPickerViewController/README.md

 Customizable assets picker controller that supports selecting multiple photos and videos, fully written in Swift.

+## Developer's Message

+This project is still under development so many features will be added, and will get better in the near future.
+Any advice, suggestions, and pull request will be greatly appreciated.

 ## Screenshots

 Album UX like iOS Photos App